-No matter what your circumstances may be, buying and/or selling your home or indeed completing a different type of conveyancing transaction is an exciting, yet stressful prospect.
-That’s why it’s essential to enlist the support and guidance of conveyancing experts who can provide a straightforward and practical service.
+No matter your circumstances, buying and selling your home or completing any conveyancing transaction is an exciting yet stressful prospect.
+That’s why it’s essential to enlist the support and guidance of conveyancing solicitors in Kent who can provide a straightforward and regional service.

-At Kingsfords, our residential property solicitors have a wealth of combined expertise and experience in handling a wide range of conveyancing matters not only in the Kent region but Nationwide, so we fully understand the pitfalls of a long distance move and how best to advise you.
+At Kingsfords, our residential property solicitors and specialist lawyers have a wealth of combined expertise and experience handling a wide range of conveyancing matters not only in the Kent region but Nationwide.
+We fully understand the pitfalls of a long-distance move and how best to advise you.

-So, whether you’re simply looking to sell your home, raise some finance, or you just want to renegotiate an existing lease on a property, our team will be on hand to provide carefully tailored advice and support that ensures every detail is taken care of.
+Whether you are looking to sell your home, raise some finances, or want to renegotiate an existing lease on a property, our team can provide carefully tailored advice and support that ensures every detail is taken care of.

-As a firm, our expertise in conveyancing matters has been recognised by the Law Society Conveyancing Quality Scheme.
-This provides our clients assurance that we offer high quality legal advice and exemplary customer service.
+Our firm’s expertise in conveyancing matters has been recognised by the Law Society Conveyancing Quality Scheme for our outstanding client care.

 Our expertise in residential conveyancing matters includes: